-- collect and select scientific literature and other information on the knowledge area in question, critically assess it and use it for theory formation, research and development work; - critically analyse texts and assertions and, based in part on these, develop an individual conceptual framework, synthesis and/or standpoint; - reflect on his or her own development and career and make conscious choices with a view to further development and career advancement; - demonstrate an ethical and constructively critical stance with respect to his or her own and others' plans and research and development work results; - demonstrate a respectful and responsible stance towards fellow students and others with whom he or she is in contact in the context of work activities.
+- collect and select scientific literature and other information on the knowledge area in question, critically assess it and use it for theory formation, research and development work; - critically analyse texts and assertions and, based in part on these, develop an individual conceptual framework, synthesis and/or standpoint; - reflect on own development and career and make conscious choices with a view to further development and career advancement; - demonstrate an ethical and constructively critical stance with respect to own and others' plans and research and development work results; - demonstrate a respectful and responsible stance towards fellow students and others with whom the graduated is in contact in the context of work activities.

-12 De Corte, E. (2000).
+&lt;sup>13 Bullet 1-4: De Corte, E. (2000).
 Marrying theory building and the improvement of school practice: a permanent challenge for instructional psychology.
 Learning and Instruction, 10, 249-266.

-13 Austin, J.R., & Bartunek, J.M.
+&lt;sup>14 Bullet 5: Austin, J.R., & Bartunek, J.M.
 (2012).
 Theories and Practices of Organizational Development.
 In Borman, W.C., Ilgen, D.R., & Klimoski, R.J.
 (Eds.)
 Handbook of Psychology (pp. 310-328), John Willey & Sons.

-- write, orally present, discuss and argue at the level of a starting academic professional; - evaluate the functioning and the products of others and of him or herself; - demonstrate openness in communications concerning the implementation and results of his or her own and others' research and development work; - demonstrate professionalism in conveying knowledge and presenting plans and results from research and development work.
+- write, orally present, discuss and argue at the level of a starting academic professional; - evaluate the functioning and the products of others and the graduated; - demonstrate openness in communications concerning the implementation and results of own and others' research and development work; - demonstrate professionalism in conveying knowledge and presenting plans and results from research and development work.